We are run by councillors who are elected by local residents. Councillors are responsible for making decisions on behalf of the local community about:

 Councillors are not paid a salary or wage, but are entitled to allowances and expenses to cover some of the costs of carrying out their public duties.
 All councillors abide by a code of conduct, part of which requires them to declare any financial interests, gifts or hospitality that could influence any decisions they make.
 Please see Councillors' allowances and Members code of conduct (PDF 304KB) for more information.

 Decisions are made through council committees.
-The Committee Timetable 2016-2017 (PDF 145KB) lists dates of all committee meetings throughout the next year.
+The meetings calendar lists dates of all committee meetings throughout the next year.

-The leader of the council is Cllr Andrew Williams.
+The leader of the council is Cllr Ron Tindall.
 The leader is chosen by all members of the council at annual council meetings.
 The leader chairs all meetings of the council’s cabinet and leads on policy development and implementation.

 While the elected councillors make the decisions on what should be done, the paid employees - council officers - put them into practice.
 We employ around 780 staff who are responsible for a wide range of services that benefit the local community.